brireyn/Azure-VNet/README.md

 <h2>Description</h2>
-This lab tutorial is created to practice securing network access to Azure Virtual Networks using NSGs, Azure Firewall, Virtual Machines, and Azure Bastion.
+This lab tutorial demonstrates securing network access to Azure Virtual Networks using NSGs, Azure Firewall, Virtual Machines, and Azure Bastion.
 The two VMs consist of a web frontend and a backend.
-The end goal is to have a well secured environment with only the necessory open ports and protocols to aid in creating a zero-trust architecture.
+The end goal displays a secured environment with only the necessory open ports and protocols to aid in creating a zero-trust architecture.
 <br></br>

 Here is a Diagram of the Virtual Network Architecture: